danwerner21/UniFLEX/Software/Diskboot/README.md

 I have planned a simple partition tool which does just that.

 If a partition table is absent _but_ the values are 00000000,the kernel driver accepts such a partition but _only_ for the first partition on a drive.
-W1/W2/W3 would return error on access in such situation.
+WX1/WX2/WX3 would return error on access in such situation.

 2019-11-18: correction in diskboot code.
 First disable DMA before asking drive status.
+Some drives start to issue DRQ requests if DMA is not disabled......